 Experts say that distressed homeowners should always keep in mind that there are often many options to deal with foreclosure, even when it may seem like there is little hope.

-Some people are able to save their homes from foreclosure by filing bankruptcy.
+Some people are able to save their homes by filing bankruptcy.